 \section{Introduction}

-\emph{Reinforcement learning} (RL) trains intelligent agents to solve sequential decision-making problems \citep{Puterman1994,Sutton1998}.
-While a typical objective of RL is to maximize the expected cumulative reward, \emph{risk-aware} RL has recently attracted much attention in real-world applications, such as finance and robotics \citep{Geibel2005,Garcia2015}.
-Various criteria have been proposed to capture a risk, such as Value at Risk \citep{Chow2014,Chow2017} and variance \citep{Markowitz1952,Luenberger1997,Tamar2012,Prashanth2013}.
-Among them, we consider the \emph{mean-variance RL} (MVRL) methods that attempt to train an agent while controlling the mean-variance (MV) trade-off, which is an important task in economics and finance \citep{Tamar2012,Prashanth2013,Prashanth2016,Xie2018,Bisi2020,Zhang2020}.
+\emph{Reinforcement learning} (RL) is a paradigm that trains intelligent agents to solve sequential decision-making problems \citep{Puterman1994,Sutton1998}.
+While a typical objective is to maximize the expected cumulative reward, \emph{risk-aware} RL has recently attracted much attention in real-world applications, such as finance and robotics \citep{Geibel2005,Garcia2015}.
+Several risk-measurement criteria have been proposed, such as Value at Risk \citep{Chow2014,Chow2017} and variance \citep{Markowitz1952,Luenberger1997,Tamar2012}.
+In particular, we focus on the class of methods known as \emph{mean-variance RL} (MVRL), which aim to balance the mean and variance of the cumulative reward \citep{Tamar2012,Prashanth2013,Prashanth2016,Xie2018,Bisi2020,Zhang2020}

-Existing MVRL methods, such as \citet{Tamar2012}, \citet{Prashanth2013}, \citet{Prashanth2016}, \citet{Xie2018}, \citet{Bisi2020}, and \citet{Zhang2020}, typically maximize the expected cumulative reward while keeping the variance of the cumulative reward at a certain level or, equivalently, minimize the variance while keeping the expected cumulative reward at a certain level.
-These MVRL methods simultaneously estimate the expected reward or variance while training an agent and solve the constrained optimization problem relaxed by penalized methods.
-These studies have reported that RL-based methods suffer from high computational difficulty owing to the \emph{double sampling issue} (Section~\ref{sec:prelim_grad}) when approximating the gradient of the variance term \citep{Tamar2012,Prashanth2013,Prashanth2016}.
-To avoid the double sampling issue, \citet{Tamar2012} and \citet{Prashanth2013} proposed multi-time-scale stochastic optimization.
-Further, \citet{Xie2018} proposed a method based on the Legendre-Fenchel duality \citep{Boyd2004}.

-Although these methods avoid the double sampling issue, as we show in Figure~\ref{fig:pareto} of Section~\ref{sec:exp} and Section~\ref{sec:exit_sol}, it is difficult to use the multi-time-scale stochastic optimization to control MV trade-off.
+Existing MVRL methods aim to optimize the expected cumulative reward while constraining the variance of the cumulative reward or vice versa.
+These MVRL methods simultaneously estimate the expected reward or variance during agent training and solve the constrained optimization problem through relaxation using penalization methods.
+However, it has been reported that these RL-based methods encounter significant computational challenges due to the \emph{double sampling issue} (Section~\ref{sec:gradient}) when approximating the gradient of the variance term \citep{Tamar2012}.
+To mitigate this issue, multi-time-scale stochastic optimization techniques have been proposed by \citet{Tamar2012} and \citet{Prashanth2013,Prashanth2016}.
+Further, \citet{Xie2018} proposes a method based on the Legendre-Fenchel duality \citep{Boyd2004}.
+While these methods may alleviate the double sampling issue, training a policy still poses significant challenges, as evidenced by experimental results presented in Figure~\ref{fig:pareto} of Section~\ref{sec:exp}.